In case you’ve forgotten during the pandemic, airports can be loud, crowded, and expensive.

 The Business Platinum Card® from American Express

 The Business Platinum Card from American Express offers the same broad airport lounge membership (including Priority Pass Select) as the personal version of this card.
-You’ll also get perks like a 35% airline bonus when you redeem your points (on up to 500,000 points back per calendar year), a fee credit for Global Entry or TSA Precheck, Gold status with the Marriott Bonvoy and Hilton Honors programs, up to $200 in Dell credits each year and more.
-For the $595 annual fee (See Rates & Fees), you’ll earn 5x points on flights and prepaid hotels booked through AmexTravel.com, 1.5x points on eligible purchases of $5,000 or more (up to 1 million additional points per calendar year), and 1x points on all other eligible purchases.
+You’ll also get perks like a 35% airline bonus when you redeem your points (on up to 500,000 points back per calendar year), a fee credit for Global Entry or TSA Precheck, Gold status with the Marriott Bonvoy and Hilton Honors programs, up to $400 in statement credits each year with Dell and more.
+For the $695 annual fee (See Rates & Fees), you’ll earn 5x points on flights and prepaid hotels booked through AmexTravel.com, 1.5x points on eligible purchases of $5,000 or more and on eligible purchases in key business categories (on up to $2 million of these purchases per calendar year), and 1x points on other eligible purchases.

-The Marriott Bonvoy Brilliant American Express Card comes with a Priority Pass Select membership (free access for cardholder and two guests) as well as a fee credit for Global Entry or TSA Precheck, 15 elite night credits each calendar year toward elite status, up to a $100 property credit for eligible St. Regis and The Ritz Carlton stays, a free night on your cardmember anniversary (50,000 points or less), up to a $300 statement credit for participating in the Marriott Bonvoy™ program and more.
-You’ll also earn 6x Bonvoy points on eligible purchases at participating Marriott Bonvoy hotels, 3x points on U.S. restaurants and flights booked with airlines, and 2x points on all other eligible purchases for a $450 annual fee (See Rates & Fees).
+The Marriott Bonvoy Brilliant American Express Card comes with a Priority Pass Select membership (free access for cardholder and two guests) as well as a fee credit for Global Entry or TSA Precheck, 15 elite night credits each calendar year toward elite status, up to a $100 property credit for eligible St. Regis and The Ritz Carlton stays, a free night after your renewal month (50,000 points or less) at hotels participating in the Marriott Bonvoy™ program (certain hotels have resort fees).
+You’ll also earn 6x Bonvoy points on eligible purchases at participating Marriott Bonvoy hotels, 3x points on U.S. restaurants and flights booked with airlines, and 2x points on all other eligible purchases for a $650 annual fee (See Rates & Fees).

 Other Card Options